gargpratyush/eye-gender-predictor/README.md

 #### Predictions
 Now, to run our model on some fresh data
 ```
-python predict.py --zip_file eye_gender_data.zip --model_path eye_cnn_model --image_size 100
+python predict.py --zip_file eye_gender_data.zip --model_path my_trained_model --image_size 100
 ```
 Again, the zip file parameter leads to our testing data.
-The `model_path` parameter leads to our saved model.
-To use our pre-trained model use `eye_cnn_model` here.
-To use your trained model, use `my_trained_model` here.
 The `image_size` parameter should be the same as that which you trained the model with.
 To avoid any issues, we recommend sticking to 100.

 ## Full Architecture
 As promised, here is our full architecture.
 Please be warned, it's quite a long image.